supercollider/rfcs/rfcs/0000-helpbrowser-code-evaluation.md

 - I would benefit from help to best figure out the ShortcutOverride/KeyPress issue.
 - javascript callback with QVariant results
-- Copy button icon.
-It's from FontAwesome: they release under attribution requirement.
+- Copy button: the icon I used is from FontAwesome, and they release under attribution requirement.
 How do we do that? (if we want to do that)